 Sometimes at Pierce Veterinary Clinic we have kittens that we have been surrendered to the clinic for a variety of reasons.
 Some have a medical problem and some have been found abandoned.
 When this happens we will treat them and place them up for adoption.
 For every kitten, we start the vaccine series, deworm them and test them for feline leukemia/fiv and heartworm.
 They are spayed or neutered before going to a new home and we also give an initial flea and tick preventative.
 If there are other medical problems, they are placed on medication to treat the condition.
+We do not declaw the kittens.
 It is the new owner’s responsibility to continue with the vaccine boosters recommended, and continue to give medications as directed.

 If you are interested in adopting a kitten from the Pierce Veterinary Clinic we do have some requirements to ensure they are going to their forever home.
 These are the requirements that must be met:

 1.)
 Must remain an indoor only cat.

 2.)
 All pets in the household must be current on vaccines.
 If this was done at another clinic we will need proof of vaccine history.

 3.)
 If you are renting, you must have contacted your landlord to be sure you are allowed to provide a home for a pet.

 4.)
 You must be willing and financially able to provide a home for a pet that can potentially live 15-20 years.